I use the following grading scale in my courses. If you have

 A makeup may have a maximum score less than 100.

 - Extra credit problems are expected to be difficult.
 If solved,

 these problems simply increase the score of that homework or exam.

 The exact increase and formula will be specified with the problem.

 - Low Scores:

-may offer to "throw out" the lowest homework
+I may offer to "throw out" the lowest mark before averaging.

 - S/U Grading (also known as pass/fail):